Slackadays/Clipboard/README.md

 - **is really tiny**.
 Clipboard rings in at mere kilobytes for most/all platforms.
 - **is really simple**.
 Clipboard takes no time to learn because there's nothing to learn.
 - **is really friendly**.
 Clipboard is one of the most user-friendly pieces of software out there.
-- **is really discoverable**.
-I never found out about any previously made terminal clipboards because they were 99% invisible.
 - **just works everywhere**.
 Clipboard works on any Windows or POSIX (Linux, macOS, *BSD, etc.) system and has ZERO dependencies.
 - **looks pretty**.
 Colors make everything nicer. 🌈 Say adiós to boring black & white!
 - **saves time**.
 Stop making temporary directories or memorizing file locations.
 Say hello to productivity!